Macedonian Ruins

 Abandon my debts as I pardon those indebted to me!

-When we received Yahweh’s gift of salvation, all our sin debt, past, present, and future were paid.
-It is senseless to continue to ask Yahweh to forgive our sins, since they are already blotted out once for all.
-The experience of most is that we do still sin, in spite of our desire not to do so.
-While these sins, debts, or trespasses have no affect on our salvation, they may be used against us by celestial beings of unrighteous intent, affecting the quality of life we have while still on earth.
-This line in the prayer not only reminds us to walk with one one indebted to us, but it also tells those kingdom administrators to keep our record clean as we actively abandon the debts of those who wrong us.
+When we received Yahweh’s gift of salvation, all our sin debt, past, present, and future, were paid.
+It is senseless to continue to ask Yahweh to forgive our sins since they are already blotted out once and for all.
+The experience of most is that we still sin despite our desire not to do so.
+While these sins, debts, or trespasses do not affect our salvation, they may be used against us by celestial beings of unrighteous intent, affecting the quality of life we have while still on earth.
+This line in the prayer not only reminds us not to walk with anyone indebted to us, but it also tells those kingdom administrators to keep our record clean as we actively abandon the debts of those who wrong us.

 “And do not lead us into temptation, but deliver us from evil.”